 So often in life we get overwhelmed by everything going on and find ourselves just reacting, instead of setting goals and proactively taking part in our own lives.
 It is important to take a step back from things on occasion and get a clear objective view.
 It is important to remove things from our lives that aren’t working so we can slow down and focus on what does matter.
 This is the case with parenting too.
 That is why I am so happy to have parent educator and author, Maria Dismondy, share with us even more on this topic.
 We’ll talk about what parenting with intention means, why it is so powerful, and how to adopt this value based parenting.

-What Is Parenting With Intention?
+What Is Parenting With Intent?

 Intentional parenting refers to parenting rooted in the values that matter most to you.
 It is a form of mindful parenting where you invest the time to think about what is really important to you.
 Then you parent with the intention to impart that to your child.
-Parenting with intention is all about sharing with our children purposefully family values and key life lessons.
+Parenting with intent is all about sharing with our children purposefully family values and key life lessons.

 Why Parenting With Purpose Is Powerful